yarisvt/tyk-docs/tyk-docs/content/universal-data-graph/datasources/rest.md

 3. Provide data source name, URL, method to be used.
 Optionally you can add headers information and configure field mapping

-{{< img src="/img/dashboard/udg/datasources/external-rest-fields.png" alt="ExternalRESTdetail" >}}
+{{< img src="/img/dashboard/udg/datasources/rest-datasource.png" alt="ExternalRESTdetail" >}}

-4. Click *SAVE* button to persist the configuration and generate a REST resolver, which will resolve this field at runtime.
+4. Click the *Save & Update API* button to persist the configuration and generate a REST resolver, to  resolve this field at runtime.

 ## Using Tyk REST API as a Datasource